From Idea to Icon: The Phenomenal Rise of Drop Stop "todaY," of Innovation

 - The Los Angeles Police Department tested Drop Stop in police vehicles and, after zero traffic-related accidents occurred, decided to outfit 3,000 vehicles with the product.

-- Current Status: Drop Stop is a recognized brand and has successfully reached important success in the market.
+- Current Status: Drop Stop is a recognized brand and has achieved significant success in the market.

 - Estimated Valuation: The company is estimated to be worth nearly $30 million.